code-for-chapel-hill/NC-COVID-Support/README.md

 ## Getting started

+### Getting the master branch to build

 #### Download the source code
-Follow the instructions above for setting up your environment, then using your favourite GIT client clone this repository to a folder on your machine, then from a command or terminal window, navigate to the 'src' folder and run **`npm install`** to download the dependencies.
+Follow the instructions above for setting up your environment, fork this project into your own GitHub repo, then using your favourite GIT client clone your new repository to a folder on your machine, then from a command or terminal window, navigate to the 'src' folder and run **`npm install`** to download the dependencies.

 #### Build the client side project using the Development Mode
 Once completed. you can run **`npm run serve'** to build the solution and for a development web server to start and automatically open the main Index.html page, if you make any changes to the client side files the website running in your browser should automatically update.

+### Branch before you start making changes
+Please create clean branches from the Master branch before you start working on any changes, this will help ensure your code merges in cleanly to the main repository.
+If you are working on one of the GitHub issues, please name your branch using the following format: **`Issue-XX-Short-Description`**

 #### Where do I put things?